 Before putting pen to paper, a good technical copywriter will want to understand your target market.
 She’ll ask questions such as:

 To hit home with your reader, your copy must be relateable.
 That is, the reader must be able to understand how your product or service will help him.
-So your technical writer should write from the reader’s perspective.
+What are his pain points, and how do you eliminate that pain?
+Your tech writer should write from the reader’s perspective.

 She should imagine herself in his shoes.
 What does he care about?
 What does he most want?
 What’s most important to him?

 She should use words like “you” and “your” a lot more than “we” and “our.”
 She’ll write your copy as though talking directly to the reader.

 When crafting technical copy, you can expect a certain level of sophistication in your reader.
 But you can’t assume the luxury of asking him to translate what you’re saying into personal terms.
 Your copywriter needs to do the heavy lifting to keep the reader engaged.

 An experienced technical copywriter will know how to incorporate the right amount of jargon into the text.
 Too much and your reader will be overwhelmed or may not understand what you’re saying.
 Too little and the reader might question whether you really know your stuff.

 What you want to avoid is written copy that is unnecessarily complicated.
 Technical language used to impress, rather than to inform, is unlikely to be effective.
 You’ll end up alienating your readers instead of establishing a connection with them.